Search Results

 The effects of open market operations in a model of intermediation and growth

-We examine a standard model of capital accumulation in which spatial separation and limited communication create a role for money and shocks to portfolio needs create a role for banks.
+We examine an otherwise standard model of capital accumulation to which spatial separation and limited communication create a role for money and shocks to portfolio needs create a role for banks.
 In this context we examine the existence, multiplicity, and dynamical properties of monetary equilibria with positive nominal interest rates.
 Moderate levels of risk aversion can lead to the existence of multiple monetary steady states, all of which can be approached from a given set of initial conditions.
-In addition, even if there is a unique monetary steady state, monetary equilibria can be indeterminate, ...
+In addition, even if there is a unique monetary steady state, monetary equilibria can be ...

 Journal Article